 Significantly, this film wasn’t shot in the middle of the night.
-We filmed it at 4.30pm on Tuesday 11 December 2012.
+We filmed it at 4.30pm on Tuesday 11 December 2012 (in Scotland).

 Rider #1 is wearing reflective cycle clothing.
 Dressed like this you’ll be as conspicuous as a baby whale in a goldfish pond.